openbraininstitute/brain-indexer/docs/developer_guide.rst

 ===============

-This short guide contains information about the development process of SpatialIndex.
+This short guide contains information about the development process of brain-indexer.

 Design
 ------

-SpatialIndex allows to create indexes and perform volumetric queries with efficiency in mind.
+brain-indexer allows to create indexes and perform volumetric queries with efficiency in mind.
 It was developed on top of the Boost Geometry.Index libraries, renown for their excellent performance.

-SpatialIndex specializes to several core geometries, namely spheres and cylinders, and derivates: indexed spheres/segments and "unions" of them (variant).
+brain-indexer specializes to several core geometries, namely spheres and cylinders, and derivates: indexed spheres/segments and "unions" of them (variant).
 These objects are directly stored in the tree structure and have respective bounding boxes created on the fly.
 As such some CPU cycles were